-Your Degree Works worksheet is a planning and advising tool -- available only to undergraduate students -- that allows you to track the progress you're making toward your Bachelor's Degree.
-You can access Degree Works via the main menu of the Student Information System (SIS).
+Degree Works is a planning and advising tool - available only to undergraduate students - that allows you to track the progress you're making toward your Bachelor's Degree.
+You can access your Degree Works Audit via the main menu of the Student Information System (SIS).